-1.1 Summary of fishing plan
+Summary of fishing plan

-The Integrated Fisheries Management Plan (IFMP) Canadian Atlantic Swordfish and Other Tunas - 2013 identifies the main objectives and requirements for the swordfish and other tunas (Albacore, Bigeye, Yellowfin) fishery in Atlantic Canada, as well as the tactics that will be used to achieve these objectives.
+The Integrated Fisheries Management Plan (IFMP) Canadian Atlantic Swordfish and Other Tunas - 2013 identifies the main objectives and requirements for the swordfish and other tunas (Skipjack, Bigeye, Yellowfin) fishery in Atlantic Canada, as well as the tactics that will be used to achieve these objectives.
 The IFMP provides the written description of how the fishery is pursued, the quota, number of licences, gear used, and relevant legislation.
 Excerpts from the IFMP have been extracted below to provide the information necessary.

-1.2 Canada's catch limit for tropical tunas is as follows:
+Canada's catch limit for tropical tunas is as follows:

-- Bigeye 1575t - Albacore 200t per year for 2017 and 2018, 215t per year in 2019 and 2020. - Yellowfin No quota limit but as per the ICCAT recommendation "no increase in the level of effective fishing effort exerted on Atlantic yellowfin tuna, over the level observed in 1992."
+- Bigeye 1575t limit. - Skipjack No quota limit.
+Skipjack is a minor component of total Canadian tuna landings. - Yellowfin No quota limit but as per the ICCAT recommendation "no increase in the level of effective fishing effort exerted on Atlantic yellowfin tuna, over the level observed in 1992."
 However, a total Atlantic wide TAC of 110,000 was introduced by ICCAT for 2012.

-1.3 Number of fishing vessels by gear type
+Number of fishing vessels by gear type